bogus-bill/pslink/README.md

-For a set of key value pairs `bindings`, that describe the attributes of a component the `quant.volume_cm3(bindings)` functions searches then for a registered formula and calculates and calculates a volume.
+For a set of key value pairs `bindings`, that describe the attributes of a component the `quant.volume_cm3(bindings)` functions searches then for a registered formula and calculates a volume.
 The length attributes can be texts like `42.42 inches nominal` or even ranges like `21.21 inches minimum and 42.42 inches maximum` where the mean value is then taken for calculating an estimated volume.

 TODO:
 * material density look up
-* multi-material components
+* handle multi-material components
+* generate

 ### Syntactic mapping
-The `symap` module contains a set of functions ...
+The `symap` module contains a set of functions for mapping process and product names based on string similarity measures.

 * https://docs.scipy.org/doc/scipy-0.18.1/reference/generated/scipy.optimize.linear_sum_assignment.html
 * https://stackoverflow.com/questions/1398822/the-assignment-problem-a-numpy-function